space-wizards/docs/src/en/space-station-14/device-network.md

 Determines whether a device should attempt to join a network on map init.
 Usually true, unless a device was explicitly disconnected from a network, in which case it should not re-connect when a map is re-loaded.

 **sendBroadcastAttemptEvent**
-Sends the broadcast recipients list to the sender before breadcasting a packet so it can be filtered if set to `true`.
+Sends the broadcast recipients list to the sender before broadcasting a packet so it can be filtered if set to `true`.
 Defaults to `false`.

 </details>